jonahcullen/unicorn/README.md

 ## Processing FASTQs to GVCFs for AH4

 Once the initial setup has been completed, we are ready to process the FASTQs for AH4!
-First activate your snakemake environment with `source activate snakemake`.
+First activate your snakemake environment with either `source activate snakemake` or `conda activate snakemake`.
 In order to start the pipeline, execute the following

 ```
 snakemake -s ./unicorn/unicorn.smk \